-In 2015, Americans spent $14.39 billion on dog care supplies and over the counter medicine, according to the APPA.
-They spent an additional $15.73 billion on vet care.
-There’s no escaping that looking after your dog is an expensive business, especially when things go unexpectedly wrong.
+In 2019, Americans spent $95.7 billion on pet care supplies and over-the-counter medicine, and 2020 spending is estimated to be around $100 billion.
+On vet care alone, pet owners spent $29.3 billion.
+There’s no escaping that looking after your dog's health is expensive, especially when things go unexpectedly wrong.

-Owning and caring for a dog costs money, but your furry friend doesn’t have to be a bottomless money pit.
+Caring for a dog costs money, but your pet doesn’t have to be a bottomless money pit.
 There are many things that you can do to reduce the cost of routine dog care, prevent future expenses and minimize the impact of unexpected costs.

 General Dog Care Costs